microsoft/Dynamics-365-Connected-Field-Service-Deployment/README.md

 Please refer to the instructions [here](https://docs.microsoft.com/en-us/dynamics365/field-service/cfs-authorize-api-connection).
 This is required to begin using Connected Field Service with IoT Hub.

+### Configure Service Endpoint

+In order to enable the communication between your CRM organization and IoT Hub, configuring the Service Endpoint in CRM organization is mandatory.
+You can configure it by running the ConfigureIoTEndpoint tool which is present in the repository [here]().
+Please follow the instructions below to run the tool.

+1. Downlod tool's zip file and extract it on your local machine
+2. Open the command prompt (in admin mode) on your local machine and navigate to the path where you extracted the tool
+3. Run the command -
+   ConfigureIoTEndpoint.exe -u &lt;XXXX&gt; -p &lt;YYYY&gt; -s &lt;ZZZ&gt; -k &lt;AAA&gt; -q &lt;BBB&gt; -d &lt;CCC&gt;

+   Where -

+   - XXX - Username used for logging in to your online D365 organization
+   - YYY - Password (in quotes) used for logging in to your online D365 organization
+   - ZZZ - Service Bus name.
+You can find it by logging in to your Azure portal and navigating to the Resource Group where your resources are deployed.
+From the Resources tab open resource of type Service Bus Namespace.
+Click on three dots (...) and select Copy title to Clipboard
+   - AAA - Service Bus Key.
+On the same page, in left menu, under Settings click on Shared Access Policies > RootManageSharedAccessKey > Primary Key.
+Copy the Primary Key value.
+   - BBB - Queue Name in Service Bus.
+Open the resource of type Service Bus Namespace.
+In left menu, under Entities click on Queues.
+Copy the queue name ending with "-crm"
+   - CCC - Your D365 organization's fulle name without "https://"

+   Example:
+   ConfigureIoTEndpoint.exe -u contoso@yourcrmtenant.onmicrosoft.com -p xxxxxx -s sukrisdemo6388cc05a2f544d08b7c901ef02b563a -k xxxxxxxxxxxxxxxxx -q sukrisdemo-crm -d yourorgname.crm.dynamics.com

 ### Create new IoT Provider Instance

 1. Login to your Dynamics 365 organization and open Connected Field Service application